 What are DApps?

 The ability of an application to protect user privacy is central to DApps.
-DApp users need not provide personal information in order to use DApp’s services.
-Here, Smart contracts are responsible for facilitating transactions between two unidentified parties without the need for centralized authority.
+DApp users need not provide personal information to use DApp’s services.
+Here, Smart contracts facilitate transactions between two unidentified parties without the need for centralized authority.

 What are Smart Contracts?